We built our company

 GEO Optimization

-Tracks brand visibility in ChatGPT, Perplexity, Claude, and Google AI Overviews.
-Reverse-engineers cited content and optimizes.
+Tracks visibility across ChatGPT, Perplexity, Claude, and AI Overviews.
 Mention rate improved from 35% to 60%.

 09